 Disabled Adult Child (DAC)

-Social Security Disability Income (SSDI) is a program designed by the federal government to aid individuals who become disabled after the person has worked for prescribed period of time.
+Social Security Disability Income (SSDI) is a program designed by the federal government to aid individuals who become disabled after the person has worked for prescribed period.
 Unlike SSI, SSDI is not needs based, and this means that there are no asset or income restrictions.
-However, most people who are under 22 have not worked the prescribed period of time that is necessary to qualify for SSDI, but a child in this situation could qualify for SSDI based upon their parents’ work credits in certain situations.
-To qualify under their parents’ work record, there are many hoops to jump through and the services of a qualified Montgomery Social Security lawyer are generally required.
+However, most people who are under 22 have not worked the prescribed period that is necessary to qualify for SSDI, but a child in this situation could qualify for SSDI based upon their parents’ work credits in certain situations.
+To qualify under their parents’ work record, there are many hoops to jump through and the services of a qualified Montgomery, Selma, or Central Alabama Social Security lawyer are generally required.

 At The Sellers Law Firm, we focus on helping people obtain money and benefits from the Social Security Administration.
-All consultations are always free!
+All consultations are always free, and we can usually meet with you within 24 hours!
 We have found that by helping people apply for benefits, instead of waiting to do their appeal, that we can have a greater chance of winning their case because we are involved from the very beginning.
 For many years, our clients would ask, “Why don’t you have an office near me?”
 We listened and we answered the “near me” question and opened offices in Montgomery, Greenville, Selma, and Troy.
-Call us today at Call 334-LAWYERS (334-529-9377) and let our team start working to win your case.
-You may also reach us by using the Contact Form or “text us” link on our website.
-Remember that doing nothing, changes nothing!
+Call or text us today at 334-LAWYERS (334-529-9377) and let our team start working on your case.
+Our phone lines are answered 24 hours a day, and there is no fee unless we win your case!
+Unlike many firms, we do not require any upfront fee.
+You may also reach us by using the Contact Form our website.
+Remember that doing nothing, changes nothing so act today!